Is the comparator of interest different to that in registration randomised controlled trials?

 Methods to explore potential issues

-To explore the comparator that is most likely considered to be relevant to decision-makers, consider the current patient pathway.
+To explore the comparator that is most likely considered to be relevant to decision-makers, see Understanding the Care Pathway or the Patient Journey.